-Should you consider an MRI for Lower Back Pain (LBP)?
+Should you consider an MRI for chronic Lower Back Pain (LBP)?
 Maybe, but it depends quite a lot on your history.
 First, numerous studies show there is little correlation between patient histories, MRI results and outcomes.
-In fact, the American College of Physicians and American Pain Society published a joint article in the Annals of Internal Medicine about this all the way back on 2007.
+In fact, the American College of Physicians and American Pain Society published a joint article in the Annals of Internal Medicine about this all the way back in 2007.
 Also, they stated plainly that, “Clinicians should not routinely obtain imaging or other diagnostic tests in patients with nonspecific low back pain (strong recommendation, moderate-quality evidence)”.

 You can read the complete article here.

 Why Isn’t an MRI for Low Back Pain Useful?

 For most non-specific cases of LBP, an MRI is simply not a reliable indicator.
 Multiple studies have demonstrated that the number of false positives is too high.
 Other studies show that MRIs are not useful in determining the cause of low back pain.
 Most experts agree that the best approach to managing most LBP cases is to treat conservatively and avoid surgery.
 For instance, consider this excerpt from a comprehensive article from Harvard University written in 2006:

 “MRIs have another drawback: They can be too sensitive.
 In three studies, volunteers who were entirely free of back pain received MRIs of the spine.
 Even in those folks, 46%–93% had degenerative discs, 24%–79% had bulging discs, and 22%–40% had herniated discs.
 If these people had complained of back pain, doctors would be tempted to blame it on disc disease, perhaps starting them down the path to invasive therapy.
 The same could happen to you.
 If you have back pain and your MRI shows arthritis or disc disease, there is no assurance that the anatomic abnormality is actually responsible for the pain”.